serverless/blog/posts/2017-04-25-keep-your-lambdas-warm.md

 }
 ```

 Perfect!
-Now you all of your Lambdas are hot, and you have less to worry about.
+Now all of your Lambdas are hot, and you have less to worry about.

-You can read more information [here](https://github.com/FidelLimited/serverless-plugin-warmup#options) about options, event source and estimated cost.
+You can find more info [here](https://github.com/FidelLimited/serverless-plugin-warmup#options) about options, event source and estimated cost.

 ## Provider support *- future*

-I only work with AWS so adding support to other providers it is a welcome contribution.
+I only work with AWS, so adding support for other providers is a welcome contribution!